Cimbir/CycleGAN_Monet/README.md

 [View report here](https://wandb.ai/dachis-none/monet/reports/I-m-Something-of-a-Painter-Myself--VmlldzoxNTQ4MjI3Mw)

 P.S.
 Below are the graphs grouped by experiments or similarity.
-Names describe why they are grouped
+Names describe why they are groupe.
+Each run contains description about what I'm changing for that run compared to the previous run